zuazo/zookeeper_bridge-cookbook/README.md

 zookeeper_bridge_cli 'create /test some_random_data'
 ```

 This resource is currently used in the integration tests.
-See the `zookeeper-bridge_test` cookbook recipes for more usage examples.
+See the `zookeeper_bridge_test` cookbook recipes for more usage examples.

 Testing
 =======